refinedev/refine/documentation/docs/ui-integrations/chakra-ui/components/themed-layout/index.md

 :::simple Good to know

-**refine** CLI determines the path to create a new folder according to the framework you are using.
+Refine CLI determines the path to create a new folder according to the framework you are using.
 For example, if you are using the `remix`, the path will be `app/components/layout`.

 If there is already a file with the same name in the directory, the swizzle command will not overwrite it.